Lightroom Preset Packs & Instructions

 Lightroom Preset Pack - Light Painting

 This preset pack contains the 4 Lightroom presets that I regularly use for light painting and long exposure night photography.
 In fact, it might be the only professional quality Lightroom preset pack designed for light painting photographers!
-I've also added a bonus brush for light painting portraits.
+I've also added 2 bonus brushes to this pack.

-Light painting portraits using RGB flashlights can add a colour cast (usually magenta or red) to the model.
-This brush is used to paint over the model, adds skin smoothing, an increase in exposure, a decrease in saturation, and cooler white balance.
+Model Enhance Brush SK_LP_Model_Enhance.lrtemplate - light painting portraits using RGB flashlights can add a colour cast (usually magenta or red) to the model.
+The Model Enhance brush is used to paint over the model, adds skin smoothing, an increase in exposure, a decrease in saturation, and cooler white balance.
 You may need to adjust the these settings to suit your particular light painting scene.
 For example using a non-RGB flashlight may introduce a green colour cast, which requires a tint adjustments towards magenta.

-To install, unzip the file, and copy the .lrtemplate file to Lightroom Classic's template folder.
-On Windows, this is usually C:\Users\<username>\AppData\Roaming\Adobe\CameraRaw\Settings
+To install these brushes, unzip the downloaded folder, and copy the .lrtemplate file to Lightroom Classic's template folder.
+On Windows, this is usually C:\Users\<username>\AppData\Roaming\Adobe\Lightroom\Local Adjustment Presets and on a Mac is /Users/<username>/Library/Application Support/Adobe/Lightroom/Local Adjustment Presets

 Lightroom Preset Pack - Classic Film